valonyaver/LBoL_Komachi/README.md

 This is mainly a black Komachi ability, however, opening up the white pool will give you access to stronger Black/White cards for this mechanic.
 There is also an ability that lets you add a random B/W card to your hand without ever having white mana in your pool.

+# Configurable Options
+You can disable the Komachi act 1 boss or configure the values for distance through the configuration files of the mod.
+To change these configs:
+If you're on the steam workshop: Open the mod launcher, go to your mod management list and click on Bepinex.
+Click View Folder.
+This should take you to the installation folder for bepinex.
+From there, the configuration file will be at BepInEx\config\valon.LBoL.character.Komachi.cfg
+Everything else should be self explanatory.

 # Shortcomings and other notes
 Some cards and status effects will have missing art, or have placeholder art made by yours truly.
-Many attack cards also lack an animation, but I tried to add animations to the more impactful attacks at least.
+Many attack cards also lack an animation while others just reuse existing animations.
 I hope you can forgive this.
+I hope to learn how to make custom attack animations eventually.

-As this is only the first public version of the mod, and I only began modding 1 month ago, the balance of the mod might be a bit wack.
-And any of it is subject to change.
-I tried to keep the balance of the cards close to vanilla characters, but Komachi might still be a lot stronger simply due to the fact that I focused most cards on synergy with the mechanic rather than having lots of random generic cards like in vanilla.
-Also, distance giving a 100% attack bonus, and stacking multiplicatively with vulnerable (Distance of 1 + vulnerable will give a 300% damage bonus on enemies rather than 250%, due to... reason), is just strong as hell no matter how much I try to balance it.
-But I rather have a strong and fun mod rather than a miserably unfun weak character.
+As this is only my first mod, the balance of the mod might be a bit wack.
+Any card or effect is subject to change.
+I tried to keep the balance of the cards as close to vanilla characters as I can.
+She might be stronger than vanilla characters since I focused on having almost every card synergize with her mechanics or being independently strong, unlike vanilla which has a lot of filler "generic" cards for some of its characters.

 By the words of my fellow modder rm -rf Maxx "c": `"keeping it balanced" This game is less balanced than a Jenga tower in the middle of a magnitude 8.5 earthquake, give up all hope.`